gameontext/gameon/kubernetes/README.md

         $ go-run up

-    This step will also create a `gameon-system` name space and a generic kubernetes secret containing that certificate.
+    This step will create a `gameon-system` namespace and a generic kubernetes secret containing a self-signed SSL certificate.

 4. Wait for services to be available